-I don’t want to oversell this ride.
-It isn’t life-changing, and the road surface is poor.
-But I don’t have any rides in the Napa area, so what’s a cyclist supposed to do if she’s stuck in Napa looking for someplace to ride?
-Besides, I have a deep affection for this road.
+I love this road.
 It’s loaded with character, and will charm you, I promise.
-It’s pretty easy, given the stated elevation gain, and it’s paralleled by a much more car-friendly road, Dry Creek Rd (more on that later), that goes to the same place, so it’s almost car-free.
+It’s pretty easy, given the stated elevation gain, and it’s paralleled by a much more car-friendly road, Dry Creek Road (more on that later), that goes to the same place, so it’s almost car-free.
 Why can’t all cycling roads be set up like that?

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-If you turn the other way at the end of Mt.
+Adding miles: If you turn the other way at the end of Mt.
 Veeder Rd and go L onto Dry Creek Rd, it will soon turn into Trinity Grade, a classic little up-and-down across a ridge separating Napa County from Sonoma County.
-It’s steep, twisty, gorgeous, and good enough to be included in the website in its own right.
-There is little room for you and cars.
+It’s steep, twisty, and scenic, but the road surface is horrid even by Sonoma County standards, and there is no room for you and cars.
 It’s not as trafficked as one of the major arteries, because it connects two very small communities, but you won’t be alone.

 If you go R at the Veeder/Dry Creek Rd intersection, then go straight instead of R again at the next intersection, you’re on Oakville Grade, a short stretch of road famous for its steepness.
-I haven’t ridden it, but I intend to.
+I haven’t ridden it.